elm-tooling/elm-tooling-cli/README.md

 File paths must start with `./` to make it clear that they are relative.

-File paths must use `/` as the directory separator. `\` is not a valid directory separator\†.
+File paths must use `/` as the directory separator. `\` is not a valid directory separator†.
 Programs consuming file paths must convert `/` to `\` on Windows if needed.

 The array must **not** be empty.

 (\*) Excluding tests.
 I guess you could compile every .elm file (recursively?) in `tests/`.
 Or maybe it’s easier to just run the tests?

-(\†) I think it’s good to avoid the backslash, since it’s used for escaping in JSON.
+(†) I think it’s good to avoid the backslash, since it’s used for escaping in JSON.

 ### binaries